 Fintex offers investors three core credit strategies:

-Fintex Confluence, which invests in UK secured finance and has around £16 million of assets under management.
+Fintex Confluence, which invests in UK secured finance and has close to £30 million of assets under management.

 Fintex Origin, which invests in German consumer loans and has around €75 million of assets under management.